fadilahonespot/simple-api/README.md

     ```
     make build
     ```
-    This assumes you have a Makefile with a target named build that contains the necessary Docker commands.
+    This assumes you have installed the Makefile program on your computer or server.

 9. Export Postman Collection: